Skip to Content

 Brussels Town Hall is one of the city’s main attractions

-Every half-hour from 5:30 until 10:30, people assemble for the light show.
+From 5:00-10:00pm, people assemble for the light show (hourly Monday to Thursday and every 30 minutes Friday to Sunday).
 They jockey for just the right angle to capture the perfect photo of Town Hall, and they pose in front of the tree.
 They buy thick, whipped cream-topped hot chocolates made from real melted chocolate at Godiva.
 They wait in line to see the wardrobe of the famous peeing statue Manneken Pis who, inexplicably, is the city’s main attraction and has been dressed in a rotating list of unusual costumes for more than 200 years.

 But there are no vendors here.
 No mulled wine, nothing to buy or taste beyond the shops that call the historic buildings home year-round.
-But no one minds.
+But no one minds because it is still so glorious and one of the highlights of Christmas in Brussels.

 The Bourse